-After some vigorous sanding, we were left with happy pile of evenly sized pieces that would eventually become a seat top, four legs and two pins which lock each pair of legs together.
+After some vigorous sanding, we were left with a happy pile of evenly sized pieces that would eventually become a seat top, four legs and two pins that lock each pair of legs together.

 Chiselling holes in

-The hardest part of the process which took most of the time was chiseling the holes for the locked-pin trench joint (a fancy tenon and mortice joint).
+The hardest part of the process which took most of the time was chiselling the holes for the locked-pin trench joint (a fancy tenon and mortice joint).